How to Become an ER Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 - Collecting samples of blood, urine, and stool

-One or two of these techniques might be new for someone with an EMT certification, but those with paramedic certification should already be familiar with most of these tasks.
+Some of these techniques might be new for an EMT, but individuals with paramedic certification should already be familiar with most of them.

 Emergency Room Technician Programs

-While ER tech certification isn’t a state requirement, some hospitals may require one.
+While ER Tech Certification is not required by the state, some hospitals may require it.
 If this applies to you, you can enroll in any available ER technician program near you.